 1) Plan menus.
 Taking the time to plan menus has the benefit of avoiding impulse buying at the store and encouraging you to eat healthier.
+This can be harder when you’re doing minimalism with children, though it’s still possible.

 2) Give experience gifts.
 Put some real thought into the next gifts you give and consider an experience gift like tickets to an attraction or the cost of enrollment to a cooking class.